Codecademy/docs/content/css/concepts/typography/terms/text-indent/text-indent.md

 ---
-Title: 'text-indent'
+Title: "text-indent"
-Description: 'Leaves empty space on the first line in a text-block.'
+Description: "Leaves empty space on the first line in a text-block."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Fonts'
+  - "Fonts"
-  - 'Typography'
+  - "Typography"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`text-indent`** leaves empty space on the first line in a text-block.